AnderwanSAM/CSI4107/README.md

 It will also create the inverted index for the indexing step stored at `/cached/inverted_index.json`

 ### Running Step3: Retrieval and Ranking

-(Note that you do not need to run `Step1:Preprocessing and Step2:Indexing` before running Step3 since we already provided the files need at `/cached` )

 The functions for the retrieval step can be found in the `retrieval.py` file.